 4. I was able to get home in time to avoid any damage to my car.
 No one was hurt, and it was quite an experience seeing that storm move through.

 Why wouldn’t you get insurance on your rentals?

 I know some landlords who do not have insurance on their rental properties.
 They feel the cost to insure is more than they would pay, if they ever needed the insurance.
 This makes sense in a way, since the insurance companies are in the business to make money.
 The numbers tell the insurance companies how much to charge so that the premiums are more than any pay outs they have to make.

 The problem with self-insuring properties is you have to have the money to make the repairs if something does happen.
 Most of the landlords I know who self-insure are very wealthy and own their homes outright.
 Banks will not let homeowners self-insure because they want to be sure the property they made a loan against is in good shape.

-It has added a lot to my already busy schedule to get all the claims going, meet roofers, talk to adjusters and figure out all the damage.
+It has added a lot to my already busy schedule to get all the claims going, meet roofers, provide seamless gutters, talk to adjusters and figure out all the damage.
 In the long run ,the houses will be in better shape for minimal out-of-pocket expenses.
 I’ll be waiting patiently to see how much the insurance will give us for everything.
 Hopefully this is the last storm like this for a long time.

 The numbers are in for the homeowners insurance payouts:

 - Personal residence $39,000 + for roof, gutters, fence, stucco, garage doors, trim and other small items

 - Rental property number 7 $6,000 + for roof

 - Rental property number 1 $9,000 + for roof and siding